Aster Revolution: Events

 On the evening of Wekerle's resignation on 23 October 1918, the Hungarian National Council was established from opposition forces, most prominent among them Mihály Károlyi and his Party of Independence and '48.
 It also included Oszkár Jászi's Radical Party and Ernő Garami's Social Democratic Party of Hungary.
 They set up their headquarters in Hotel Astoria in the centre of Pest.
 Independently, two days later, a Soldiers' Council was established by flight lieutenant Imre Csernyák.
 Two days afterwards, on 27 October, the National Council nominated him as chairman of the committee of the armed forces.

 By this time, protests had erupted in Budapest's streets in favour of a National Council, and demanding Károlyi as Prime Minister.
 On 28 October 1918 the crowd (István Friedrich among them) attempted to march on Buda Castle.
 They were intercepted and fired upon by the police while crossing the Chain Bridge.
-This "Battle of the Chain Bridge" left 3 dead and over 50 injured, and it only inflamed the crowds.
+This "Battle of the Chain Bridge" left 3 or 4 dead and dozens injured, and it only inflamed the crowds.
 Géza Lukachich was tasked to keep order in Budapest.
 Although he was firmly set against the National Council, his forces quickly deserted him, rendering him powerless to stop the revolution.

 The trigger point came on 30 October, when the Emperor nominated János Hadik, an establishment politician as Prime Minister.
 Soldiers gathering on Gizella Tér (now Vörösmarty tér) swore allegiance to the National Council.
 They tore off the rose on their caps, replacing it with an aster, which quickly became a revolutionary symbol.
 Over the course of the day, the Soldiers' Council took over strategic points in the city, and freed political prisoners.
-Notably, on the initiative of Béla Szántó, they blocked the transport of two militarty companies from Eastern Railway Station, who then turned to the revolution and looted the train for weapons.
+Notably, on the initiative of Béla Szántó, they blocked the transport of two military companies from Eastern Railway Station, who then turned to the revolution and looted the train for weapons.
 Unions halted rail traffic to and from Budapest.
 Telephone exchanges, posts and banks were seized.
 Lukachich himself was arrested.
 At this point the National Council, still wanting to avoid a violent confrontation, had lost control.
 Their members slept in Hotel Astoria, uncertain of the future.